E-Huynh/workout-tracker/README.md

   * The currently selected workout will display the associated exercises below

   * Users can create a workout by clicking the "create workout" button.
 The application will then allow users to add exercise to the newly created workout

+  * Users cannot create workouts with the same name

   * Users can add new exercises to existing workouts using the "add exercise" button